‘We have laid the basis for the future’

 We have hired a new team for our German branch and we want to promote our services for architecture, for which we have a team of young, talented engineers.
 Clients increasingly want a full service for their projects.
 Now we have not only the products, but can also offer the full package from engineering to final installation and maintenance.

 The climate protests have raised the awareness for ecological problems.
 A ‘green wave’ has swept over Swiss politics in the elections this year.
-Looking back, do you still the project for a new factory in Vietnam was a wise decision?
+Looking back, do you still think the project for a new factory in Vietnam was a wise decision?

 I understand the concerns and people ask me often about our production in Vietnam.
 I just talked about it with visitors of our factory.
 I am convinced that every company is responsible to do what is possible in their area.
 We are producing in Vietnam for many years now and have a responsibility for our staff there.
 Our new factory in Saigon is unique, especially with regard to sustainability in both its social and ecological aspect.
 I speak about the green façade, the energy-efficient ventilation method, photovoltaic energy production and many facilities for our colleagues.
 This way we can act as an example in the region and motivate them to follow our lead.